Ucheability/UK-Road-Accidents-Analysis-2025/README.md

 - Adverse **weather, poor light conditions, and wet road surfaces** are strongly associated with higher accident counts, increasing the likelihood of severe outcomes.

 - Certain **road types and junction designs** consistently record higher accident volumes, indicating infrastructure-related risk factors.

+- ## 💡 Business Recommendations

+- **Target urban road safety interventions**
+  Given that the majority of accidents occur in urban areas, local authorities should prioritise traffic calming, improved signage, and pedestrian safety measures in high-density locations.

+- **Focus on high-risk road infrastructure**
+  Single carriageways and complex junctions (T or staggered junctions, crossroads) consistently record the highest accident volumes.
+Infrastructure redesign, clearer lane markings, and junction visibility improvements should be prioritised.

+- **Strengthen safety measures in lower speed zones (20–30 mph)**
+  Although speed limits are lower, these roads experience the highest number of accidents due to traffic density and frequent interactions.
+Enhanced enforcement, speed awareness campaigns, and road user education are recommended.

+- **Maintain vigilance during favourable driving conditions**
+  Most accidents occur in clear weather, daylight, and dry road conditions, suggesting behavioural factors such as complacency.
+Public awareness campaigns should reinforce safe driving regardless of conditions.

+- **Deploy time-based interventions**
+  With accident peaks observed on Fridays and during specific months, targeted enforcement and public messaging during high-risk periods could help reduce incident rates.

+- **Use data-led monitoring for policy evaluation**
+  Continuous monitoring of provisional accident data will enable policymakers to assess the effectiveness of interventions and adapt strategies as more complete data becomes available.